pderop/reactor-netty-httpclient-benchmarks/README.md

 </details>

-Work Around: reduce number of http2 connections used by Gatling (use )
+Work Around: reduce number of http2 connections used by Gatling (use -Dsteps option which is used to configure the number of connections).

 ##### issue 2
 With normal (no work steal mode), for the Gatling/Post test, we can observe this exception in the frontend: